 In general there are two styles of window feeders.
 Feeders that adhere to a window using suction cups, and feeders that sit inside your windowsill.

 Suction cup feeders

 By far the most popular type of window feeder.
 These feeders are often made of a durable clear plastic, and attach to the surface of a window via suction cups.
 Some people question whether suction cups are enough to reliably hold the feeder without it constantly falling down.
 If care is taken to properly adhere the suction cups, this shouldn’t be a problem.
 The feeders will stay up indefinitely and are able to hold the weight of both seeds and birds easily.
-I have personally had good luck with this inexpensive three suction cup feeder from Amazon.
+I have personally had good luck with this 3 suction cup Nature’s Hangout feeder and the 4 suction cup Papagai feeder.
 Read further below for tips on properly adhering your suction cups.

 These feeders, also sometimes called solarium feeders, are placed inside the windowsill.
 Because they are supported by the window, they can often be larger and hold much more seed than a suction cup feeder.
 Most require the window to be open and they rest in the windowsill.
 Some even protrude into the house.
 Typically there will be adjustable side pieces that extend to the sides of the windowsill, closing off the open space like a window air conditioner.
 The feeder is then secured by closing the window on top of it.

 This can be a great setup for some, but overall is much less popular and has a few drawbacks.
 For those in colder climates during winter months, cold air coming in from the open window can be problematic.
 They may also not work in homes where the windows are monitored by security systems.
 Even without security systems, some people feel having their window open makes their home less secure overall.
 Here’s an example of this style of feeder on Amazon.